zoubaidas/Teaching-HEIGVD-RES-2019-Labo-Java-IO/README.md

 For this lab, we will try the following workflow:
 * create a branch for the entire lab (you call it "dev", "lab" or whatever you want)
 * commit code as soon as possible and push the branch to your fork
-* open a PR
+* open a PR.
+In the name of the PR, start with `[WIP] `.
+This makes it easy for us to see that you are still working on the lab (Work In Progress)
 * even if tests are still red, we have a communication space while you work on the lab
 * whenever you push a new commit, we will be able to see it (and possibly to comment it)
-* at some point, all your tests will be green: you can then signal that you are done; for that we will try the code review feature (you will ask us for a review); more on this later
+* at some point, all your tests will be green: you can then signal that you are done; for that, change the name of your PR.
+Replace `[WIP] ` with `[TOREVIEW] `.

 Push commits as often as possible (whenever you make progress, turn a test green, etc.).